 Method 2: Restore From Backup and Restore (Windows 7)

 Our second method to recover deleted files from NTFS is using Backup and Restore.
-Backup and Restore was introduced as a backup solution for Windows 7, but it’s also present and usable in later versions of Windows (including Windows 10).
+Backup and Restore was introduced as a backup solution for Windows 7, but it’s also present and usable in later versions of Windows (including Windows 10 and 11).
 If you’ve configured Backup and Restore to run at regular intervals, there’s a good chance you can restore the file from here.

 This method will only work if you previously set up Backup and Restore (Windows 7) to back up the files you need to restore.
 If this was not done, move onto restoring your files using File History.

-- Press CTRL + S and search Backup Settings.
-Click the first result.
+- Press CTRL + S and search Control Panel.
+Open it.

 - Click Restore my files.